HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Holistic Query-Aware Frame Selection

 \subsection{Adaptive Query Generation}

-Many video frame selection methods typically rely on a static, learnable query vector to aggregate spatio-temporal information.
-However, this approach proves inadequate when addressing diverse video understanding tasks.
+Some existing video frame selection methods~\cite{Hu_2025_CVPR} typically rely on a static, learnable query vector to aggregate spatio-temporal information.
+However, this approach is often inadequate for handling diverse video understanding tasks with varying semantic intents.
 To overcome this limitation, we design a two-stage adaptive query generation mechanism.
 This mechanism first decouples multidimensional task intentions from the input text, then deeply integrates these intentions with visual context to provide dynamic and precise guidance for subsequent frame selection.

-\textbf{CoT-guided query vector generation.} The objective of this stage is to enable the student selector $\mathcal{M}_s$ to understand the intent behind textual queries.
-We utilize an SLM enhanced by the task analyzer LoRA adapter~\cite{hu2022lora} to specifically process textual information, with parameters denoted as $\theta_1$.
+\textbf{CoT-conditioned latent query extraction.} The objective of this stage is to enable the student selector $\mathcal{M}_s$ to understand the intent behind textual queries.
+We utilize an SLM with a task analyzer LoRA adapter~\cite{hu2022lora} to specifically process textual information, with parameters denoted as $\theta_1$.
 To guide the student model $\mathcal{M}_s$ toward deep comprehension of query intent, we define a structured Chain-of-Thought (CoT) prompt~\cite{NEURIPS2022_9d560961}, denoted as $\mathcal{P}_\text{CoT}$.
-This prompt instructs the model to perform logical analysis based on the question and its options, and identify key concepts that differentiate the options.
-This process encourages the model to generate a rich, step-by-step reasoning trace within its hidden states.
-The prompt is fed into the text encoder $\Phi_{t}$ to obtain its embedding $\bm{E}_\text{CoT}$:
+This prompt instructs the model to perform logical analysis based on the question and its candidate options, and to identify key concepts that differentiate these options.
+As a result, the prompt conditions the model's hidden states to encode multiple task-relevant facets, which we subsequently extract as latent query vectors.
+The CoT prompt is fed into the text encoder $\Phi_{t}$ to obtain its embedding $\bm{E}_\text{CoT}$, as follows: